-Press the base firmly onto the switch.
-Note square notch alignments in base and outer casing (red arrows) Once the base is in do not remove pressure.
+(Photographs below) Press the base firmly onto the switch.
+Note square notch alignments in switch base (green arrow) and outer casing (red arrow).
+Once the base is in do not remove pressure.
 I used two welding clamps to hold the switch base into the switch body.
 The clamps should provide just enough pressure to hold the bottom switch assembly in, but not enough to dent the outer casing.

 To secure the switch base, I used a punch to dimple the outer casing at the corresponding indentations.
-Note that the "C" clip removed earlier has been re-installed. (red arrow) Although not absolutely necessary, it holds the switch shaft in the proper position.
+Note that the "C" clip removed earlier has been re-installed. (red arrow photograph below).
+Although not absolutely necessary, it holds the switch shaft in the proper position.

 Plug the switch back into the wiring harness and test.
 The switch should move freely from "Off" to "Fog light on" position without binding.
 At the "Fog light on" position the two red/yellow wires must have 12 volts.

 Install switch and knob.
 The knob is designed to compress and release into the corresponding hole the locking pin as it is installed.